AlexsLemonade/OpenScPCA-nf/porting-modules.md

 }
 ```

-This workflow takes the standard `sample_ch` channel as input, selects the processed `SingleCellExperiment` files for each sample, and then passes these files to two processes, `process_1` and `process_2`, emitting the output
+This workflow takes the standard `sample_ch` channel as input, selects the processed `SingleCellExperiment` files for each sample, and then passes these files to two processes, `process_1` and `process_2`, emitting the output.

 ### Module input (take)